AllMyNotes Organizer

-AllMyNotes Organizer is an outliner application for Windows, and it allows you to store all documents and notes in a single storage file.
+AllMyNotes Organizer is an outliner application for Windows.
+It allows storing all documents and notes in a single storage file.
 Documents are organized in a hierarchical tree representation for quick browsing by topic.
 A portable version which can be installed on a USB flashdrive, iPod, or removable hard disk drive which can be used on any PC without the need to be installed is also available.